 An inherent flaw with D&D 5e is that combat encounters favor the side with more actions per round.
 This makes planning epic boss encounters difficult to present a fair, but challenging fight for your players.
 A single boss creature has only 1 action per round while each player has at least 1 per turn.
 One way of solving this problem is to give your boss some minions during the fight to even the odds.
 Another way is to give your boss some legendary actions and lair actions.

 Legendary actions and lair actions are reserved for epic creatures or boss monsters, but they can be applied to any creature if you do a bit of homebrewing.
-These actions do basically what their name implies, gives your creature a few extra actions per round of combat.
+These actions do basically what their name implies, give your creature a few extra actions per round of combat.
 This is to help combat some of the issues D&D 5e has with the action economy.
 If you want to learn more about the action economy I’ve written a post on the subject previously.

 Creatures can use legendary actions to give them more attacks and positioning choices per round.
 Creatures can only use lair actions when the encounter takes place in its lair or home territory.
 Let’s dive into each of these mechanics and learn how to use them.